krishnenduash/assignment_5/README.md

 2. Asks the user to input a student's name.
 3. Retrieves and displays the corresponding marks.
 4. If the student’s name is not found, display an appropriate message.
-5. Student's name are : arjun    raja    ram    bhim
+5. Student's name are : arjun,    raja,    ram,    bhim.
 # Task 2: Demonstrate List Slicing
 1. Creates a list of numbers from 1 to 10.
 2. Extracts the first five elements from the list.